 After the adoption is finalized, you will receive copies of your lab's medical records and microchip information (if applicable).
 All adopters are required to take their new adopted lab to their veterinarian within 14 days of the adoption, for a general exam and to purchase monthly heartworm prevention.

 All of our labs are thoroughly vetted prior to adoption.
 This includes core vaccinations (distemper/parvo, bordatella, and rabies, if age appropriate), fecal test and deworming, general exam, spay/neuter (for dogs 6 months or older), heartworm test (if age appropriate), heartworm and flea/tick prevention, and treatment of any diagnosed illnesses (heartworms, ear infections, skin conditions, etc.).
 However, we do require that you schedule a vet visit for your new family member to have them examined by your own veterinarian.
 This visit should include a fecal test and all dogs should have a 4DX heartworm test in six months to re-check for heartworm and any tickborne illnesses .
 Your vet may also recommend additional vaccinations such as lyme and leptospirosis, depending on where you live.
 Puppies may require additional booster vaccines depending on when they are adopted.

 There may be more than one applicant interested in a particular lab.
-In this case, we will make our decision based on which applicant is the best fit.
+In that case, we will make our decision based on which applicant is the best fit.
 If more than one applicant is compatible, the individual who was approved first will be given priority.
-That applicant will need to make a decision and complete the adoption process within 48 hours after meeting the dog; otherwise the dog in question will be available to be adopted by any other qualified approved applicant.

 We are here to help you at any time before, during and after the adoption process.
 If you have any questions or concerns, please feel free to email our Adoption Coordinator at firstname.lastname@example.org and one of our volunteers will be in touch with you as soon as possible.